 School of Dentistry Celebrates 125 Years

-This month, Meharry's School of Dentistry (SOD), the first dental school for African-Americans in the South, will officially celebrate its 125th anniversary—but there's enough cause for the celebration to extend far beyond scheduled events.
+Meharry's School of Dentistry (SOD), the first dental school for African-Americans in the South, celebrated its 125th anniversary.

 "This celebration marks a magnificent accomplishment by the school, as it relates to the education and training of oral health care providers as well as the provision of service to our community," says Dr. Janet H. Southerland, Dean of Meharry's School of Dentistry.
 "We are extremely excited about the celebration and it is an honor of a lifetime."